benzino98/plaschema/memory-bank/progress.md

 Recent progress has been significant, with the successful implementation of:

-1. A responsive image system with multiple sizes for different devices, lazy loading, and skeleton loading states
-2. Advanced provider filtering with multiple criteria (category, location, provider type)
+1. Advanced Search Functionality with multi-criteria filtering (content type, category, location), full-text search across all content types, and intuitive filter UI
+2. Redis-based Caching System with a comprehensive CacheService for improved performance, automatic cache invalidation, and enhanced cache key generation
-3. Progressive content loading for improved performance
+3. Cache tagging for more targeted cache clearing and improved overall caching strategy
-4. Cache headers middleware for consistent browser caching
-5. Enhanced image compression with format-specific optimizations
-6. Complete frontend improvements including skeleton loaders and lazy loading
+4. Integration of the search system with caching for optimized performance
+5. Refactoring of all controllers to use the new CacheService

-The responsive image system has been completely implemented, including:
+The advanced search functionality has been completely implemented, including:

-- Database schema for storing multiple image sizes
-- Service to generate and manage responsive images with format-specific optimization
-- Blade component with built-in skeleton loading states
-- Enhanced lazy loading with placeholder images
-- Command to generate responsive versions of existing images
+- Dedicated search page with intuitive interface
+- Multi-criteria filtering by content type, category, and location
-- Integration with all content types that use images
+- Full-text search across all major content types

-The provider filtering system has been completely implemented:

-- Multiple filter criteria including category, location, and provider type
-- Filter tag display with one-click removal
+- Visual filter tags with one-click removal
-- Clear all filters option
-- Skeleton loading during filter transitions
-- Progressive loading of search results
+- Type-specific results display
-- Caching strategy for non-filtered results
+- Responsive search UI for all devices
+- Empty state handling with suggestions

-The performance optimization has been fully completed:
+The Redis caching system has been fully implemented, including:

-- Caching for all frequently accessed data with proper invalidation
+- Redis configuration in Laravel environment
+- Creation of a comprehensive CacheService for consistent caching approach
+- Implementation of automatic cache invalidation through model observers
+- Enhanced cache key generation with model context
+- Cache tagging for targeted cache clearing
-- Cache headers middleware for browser caching
+- Helper methods for common caching patterns
-- Lazy loading for all images with skeleton loading states
-- Progressive content loading for improved user experience
-- Image compression with format-specific optimizations
+- Consistent cache durations with configurable defaults
-- Database indexing for frequently queried columns
+- Integration of the CacheService with all controllers

 Project completion by component: